RobotWebTools/rclnodejs/docs/BUILDING.md

 2.Build ROS 2 from scratch.

 Alternatively, you can build ROS 2 from scratch.
-Please select the platform you want to work on, then reference the instructions of [Linux](https://index.ros.org/doc/ros2/Installation/Linux-Development-Setup/)/[macOS](https://index.ros.org/doc/ros2/Installation/OSX-Development-Setup/)/[Windows](https://index.ros.org/doc/ros2/Installation/Windows-Development-Setup/) to build ROS 2 (please build wiht flag `--merge-install`).
+Please select the platform you want to work on, then reference the instructions of [Linux](https://index.ros.org/doc/ros2/Installation/Linux-Development-Setup/)/[macOS](https://index.ros.org/doc/ros2/Installation/OSX-Development-Setup/)/[Windows](https://index.ros.org/doc/ros2/Installation/Windows-Development-Setup/) to build ROS 2 (please build with flag `--merge-install`).

 ### Install `Node.js`